 Unbeatable views.
 Unforgettable trips.
-No experience is more uniquely San Francisco than a ride on a cable car -- After all, we're the city that first launched cars pulled along by cables running beneath the street.
+No experience is more uniquely San Francisco than a ride on a cable car.
+Cable cars have come to symbolize our great city (along with another world-renowned transportation icon.
+Hint: it's a suspension bridge painted an International Orange color.)
+After all, we're the city that first launched cars pulled along by cables running beneath the street.

-Invented here nearly 150 years ago and named a national historic landmark in 1964, the cable cars are kept in tip-top shape by our agency.
-And they've come to symbolize our great city alongside another world-renowned transportation icon (hint: it's a suspension bridge painted an International Orange color).
+Invented here nearly 150 years ago and named a National Historic Landmark in 1964, today's San Francisco cable cars are kept in tip-top shape by our agency.

 Riding Cable Cars